ubasellini/EDSD2020-population-projections/README.md

 - Introduction to population projections
 - First model of population projections

+### Day 2
+- The cohort component method: projection of a two-sex closed population

 ## Acknowledgments
 I thank my EDSD professor Guy J. Abel for teaching a wonderful course in 2016.
 The materials of this course are inspired by his classes and Chapter 6 of Preston et al. (2001).